-As recommended by the Charity Governance Code the Board regularly reviews its own performance and that of individual Trustees.
-Coordinated by the Company Secretary, the assessment process gathers Trustee's feedback on the Board's balance of skills, experience and knowledge, its diversity in the widest sense, how the Board works together and other factors relevant to its effectiveness.
+As recommended by the Charity Commission's Governance Code, the Board regularly reviews its own performance and that of individual Trustees.
+Coordinated by the Company Secretary, the assessment process gathers Trustees' feedback on the Board's balance of skills, experience and knowledge, its diversity in the widest sense, how the Board works together and other factors relevant to its effectiveness.
 The consolidated assessment of performance is reviewed by the Governance Committee, which if required, recommends improvement actions to the Board.
 From 2019 onwards, the Board adopted the process whereby the Board Chair discusses individual performance with each Trustee and the Board Chair's own performance is discussed and reviewed by the Chair of the Governance Committee, having collated the views of Board members.

 The Board of Trustees appoints a full-time Chief Executive who chairs an Executive Board with responsibility for the day to day management of the charity within the policies, strategy and financial controls approved by the Trustees.
-There are currently three full-time operational Directors covering Pathways & Community, Education & Life Skills, Assessment & Treatment and two full-time operational managers covering Finance and Human Resources.
-There is also a part-time Medical Director who takes clinical responsibility for student and adult residents.
+There are currently five full-time operational Directors covering Residential & Day Opportunities, Education & Life Skills, Clinical Services, Quality & Compliance, Finance & Estates and People, Culture & Systems.

+There is also a part-time Medical Director who takes clinical responsibility for our adult residents.

-The School and College Governors committee is responsible for the conduct of The David Lewis School and The David Lewis College and carries out all the statutory requirements of School and College Governing Boards.
+The School and College Governors committee is responsible for the conduct of The David Lewis School and The David Lewis College and carries out all the statutory requirements of School and College Governing

-The Trustees appoint up to three of their number to sit on the School and College Governors committee, one of whom chairs the committee.
+Boards.
+The Trustees appoint up to three of their number to sit on the School and College Governors Committee, one of whom chairs the committee.
+In the coming year, due to growth of the school and the different regulatory requirements of it compared to college, a specific and separate School Board of Governors will be appointed in addition to the Board of Governors for the College.